 Scottish Fire and Rescue Service, Family Support Trust (FST)

-The SFRS Family Support Trust (FST) are another charity who will benefit from the Frontline Festival Scotland event.
-Like many other charities, their fundraising opportunities have been heavily impacted this year, with many fundraising events cancelled, so the Frontline Festival represents a chance to continue their work supporting for families.
+The SFRS Family Support Trust (FST) are another charity that will benefit from the Frontline Festival Scotland event.
+Like many other charities, their fundraising opportunities have been heavily impacted this year, with many fundraising events cancelled, so the Frontline Festival represents a chance to continue their work supporting families.

 Scottish Police Benevolent Fund

 The Scottish Police Benevolent Fund (SPBF) plays a vital role in supporting Scottish Police Officers.
 They cover a wide remit, helping staff and their families in need, for reasons of age, ill-health, disability, financial hardship or another disadvantage.

 “As the only Scottish based Police charity, The Scottish Police Benevolent Fund are delighted to have been approached by Ceangail to take part in this year’s maiden fundraising spectacular for the emergency services – Frontline Festival Scotland Campaign.
 We are there 24/7 to pick up the pieces of our frontline workers and let them know someone cares about them whilst they care for others”, said Gary Brown, Operations Manager.

 Scotland’s Charity Air Ambulance

 Scotland’s Charity Air Ambulance (SCAA) are a national charity that relies on donations from the public to run their life-saving flights.
 The fast response of SCAA and its ability to reach Scotland’s most remote and rural areas saves vital minutes and vastly improves a patient’s chance of survival and recovery.